 - Laid-off employees get a clean break.
-Govro said layoffs make it clear to the employee that it's time to move on and look for new employment, whereas a furlough may give them false hope and delay their job search.
-This can be better for the employee in the long run.
+Govro said layoffs make it clear to the employee that it’s time to move on and look for new employment, whereas a furlough may give them false hope and delay their job search.
+That clarity can be better for the employee in the long run.

 - You may permanently lose valuable employees.
 Unlike a furlough, a layoff does not afford the luxury of retaining your employees.
 If you lay off top talent, you lose out on their valuable expertise and company knowledge.